litphp/litphp/docs/index.md

 ##### Autowire and extra parameters

-DI factory will try to populate constructor parameters required.
+DI factory will try to populate parameters of constructor and builder function required.
 The precedence is:

 1. Extra

-  + search the `$extra` parameter provided in `C::instance($classname:string, $extra:array)` first, the key `"$classname::"` secondly.
+    + search the `$extra` parameter provided in `C::instance`/`C::singleton` first, the key `"$classname::"` in container secondly.
     + for each array provided, search following key
         1. the parameter name
         2. the parameter classname (typehint)
         3. the parameter index (?th parameter, zero-based)
-    + the value in `$extra` can be another configuration array value
+    + the value can be another configuration array value
-2. Defined configuration entry with classname as key
+2. Defined configuration entry with parameter classname (typehinted) as key
 3. Try to populate instance by classname
 4. Default value of the parameter
 5. At last, throw a ContainerException